-14. The examiners' recommendations required the enactment of proposed legislation criminalizing the financing of terrorism, terrorist acts and terrorist organizations and making such offences money laundering predicate offences.
+- 18. The examiners' recommendations required the enactment of proposed legislation criminalizing the financing of terrorism, terrorist acts and terrorist organizations and making such offences money laundering predicate offences.
 Assessment of this recommendation was done in the follow-up report of May 2010 against the criteria of SR. II.
 It was noted that the provisions of the ATA and the ATAA substantially comply with the criteria of SR II.
-The only deficiencies were the absence of the ability for the intentional element of the FT offence to be inferred from objective factual circumstance and the disproportionately low and possibly dissuasive fines for FT offences for legal persons.
-These deficiencies remain outstanding.
+The only deficiencies were the absence of the ability for the intentional element of the FT offence to be inferred from objective factual circumstance and the disproportionately low and possibly dissuasive fines for FT offences for legal persons. - 19.
+With regard to the deficiency concerning the absence of the ability for the intentional element of the FT offence to be inferred from objective factual circumstance the authorities have advised that the intentional element of the FT offence can be inferred from circumstantial evidence on the basis of case law, References with regard to the relevant case has been provided.1 Consequently this recommendation has been met.
+However, the deficiency regarding the disproportionately low and possibly dissuasive fines for FT offences for legal persons remains outstanding thereby making this Recommendation not fully compliant.